 (1) The above table provides a summary of various unfunded commitments and fully-executed, non-binding term sheets, each relating to current or anticipated financing arrangements we intend to fund utilizing proceeds from this offering, subject to customary closing conditions precedent to the loans relating to such term sheets.
-As of the date of this prospectus, we have executed non-binding term sheets with potential borrowers in connection with nine loans representing \$98.0 million of anticipated loan commitments, of which the above seven loans aggregating to \$83.0 million will be funded with proceeds from the offering.
-We have completed our diligence and underwriting process and are negotiating definitive loan documents for each of the potential loan investments related to these seven fully-executed, non-binding term sheets.
+As of the date of this prospectus, we have executed non-binding term sheets with potential borrowers in connection with seven loans representing \$87 million of anticipated loan commitments, of which the above six loans aggregating to \$70 million will be funded with proceeds from the offering.
+We have completed our diligence and underwriting process and are negotiating definitive loan documents for each of the potential loan investments related to these six fully-executed, non-binding term sheets.

-- (2) "P" = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid in kind interest. - (3) Subject to prime rate floor of 3.25%. - (4) Refers to additional loans that we may make to existing borrowers in our sole discretion and intend to make as of the date of this offering.
+(2) "P" = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid in kind interest.

+(3) Subject to prime rate floor of 3.25%.